azher-alnabi/anime-stable-diffusion-docker-container/README.md

 The images are saved as PNGs in the `output` folder using the prompt text.
 The `build.sh` script creates and mounts this folder as a volume in the container.

+## Credits

+Special Thank you to the following people/groups involved with helping me create this Docker container.

+### Github Member: fboutnois
+Thank you to fboutnois for the original implementation of this Docker container, and for being super accomadating to my questions and requests.
+Check out their [github](https://github.com/fboulnois) for more of their work.

+### Furqanil Taqwa (Aka Linaqruf)
+Thank you to Linaqruf for the creation of the diffuser model: Linaqruf/anything-v3-better-vae.
+Their work can be found [hugging face](https://huggingface.co/Linaqruf)

+### Huggingface Community
+Thank you to the Huggingface team for creating the AI community and Machine Learning platform [hugging face](https://huggingface.co/).

+### Stability AI
+THank you to Stability AI for open sourcing Stable Diffusion.
+Learn more about their work [stable ai](https://stability.ai/).